TIGRLab/SCanD_project/code/glm/README.md

 | `trial_type` | REQUIRED | Label describing the event
 | `modulation` | OPTIONAL | Trial Intensity or Response Time
 <!-- | + Other columns | stim_file, accuracy, etc. | -->

+## Parametric modulation (optional)

+By default, a GLM assumes that the BOLD response has the same amplitude across all conditions or trial types.
+However, in many cases we may want the model to account for variations within events.
+This can be achieved through parametric modulation, where a specific expectation about how strong the BOLD response will for a given event.

+To implement this, you can add a “modulation” column to your events files.
+This allows the model to scale the BOLD response based on values such as trial intensity, response time, or other event-related features.
+Parametric modulation can both improve model fit and enable testing of hypotheses about how neural responses vary with these characteristics.

 <details>
 <summary> Example of task-events.tsv content </summary>